Scalable UIs In QML

 You can think of it like this: you have to paint a landscape and you have to do it with just Lego, there will be a moment when you just need a “triangular” non-existing piece to make the whole thing perfect.
 Because it’s the “triangular” thing that you can share across multiple platforms and unites the entire application across the diverse platforms, or it’s the triangular piece that “just works” for the content/interaction space ratio, whatever the problems you may have, you will need many “triangles”.
 QML allows you to do just that.

-In the desktop world, most screens have, up until recently, rather similar ppi’s (pixels per inch) and the differences were many times mitigated by the distance to the user eyes.
-Larger screens had smaller ppi’s but were further away from the user eyes.
+In the desktop world, most screens have, up until recently, rather similar ppi’s (pixels per inch) and the differences were many times mitigated by the distance to the user’s eyes.
+Larger screens had smaller ppi’s but were further away from the user’s eyes.
 This meant that the fundamental metric to design anything was the PIXEL – the smallest almost indivisible element that you could use.
 Because of this fact, fonts that apparently used different metrics were in reality using pixels – the logical value for ppi was hard-coded in the several desktop OSs.
-To avoid that, the font size – widget size ratio would change from screen A to screen B. All of this was only possible due to the fact the range in ppi’s was rather limited…
+To avoid that, the font size – widget size ratio would change from screen A to screen B. All of this was only possible because the range in ppi’s was rather limited…

 Using the same approach to element creation that we have on desktop simply does not work here.

 If one uses a simple QML file that tries to scale a button-like element to the 2 screens above using a